Ancient City of Bosra (Syrian Arab Republic) (C 22bis)

 - Illegal constructions following the start of the conflict

-On 15 January 2018, the State Party submitted a state of conservation report for the six Syrian World Heritage properties, which is available at http://whc.unesco.org/en/list/22/documents.
+On 8 January 2019, the State Party submitted a state of conservation report for the six Syrian World Heritage properties, which is available at https://whc.unesco.org/en/list/22/documents/, and includes updated information on progress and challenges in a number of conservation issues addressed by the Committee, as follows:

 Analysis and Conclusions of the World Heritage Centre, ICOMOS and ICCROM